Bullet time: History

 Another precursor of the bullet-time technique was "Midnight Mover", a 1985 Accept video.
 In this video, Academy Award winning special effects director Zbigniew Rybczynski mounted thirteen 16mm film cameras on a specially constructed hexagonal rig that encircled the performers.
 The resulting footage was meticulously edited to create the illusion of the band members spinning in place while moving in real time.
 In the 1990s, a morphing-based variation on time-slicing was employed by director Michel Gondry and the visual effects company BUF Compagnie in the music video for The Rolling Stones' "Like A Rolling Stone", and in a 1996 Smirnoff commercial the effect was used to depict slow-motion bullets being dodged.
+The music video for song "Dil Cheez" from the 1996 album Rising from the East by Bally Sagoo was directed by Tim Macmillan and had bullet time animation.

 Similar time-slice effects were also featured in commercials for The Gap (which was directed by M. Rolston and again produced by BUF), and in feature films such as Lost in Space (1998) and Buffalo '66 (1998) and the television program The Human Body.

 It is well-established for feature films' action scenes to be depicted using slow-motion footage, for example the gunfights in The Wild Bunch (directed by Sam Peckinpah) and the heroic bloodshed films of John Woo.
 Prior to the development of CGI, visuals of bullets in slow motion were simulated with practical effects in films such as Kill and Kill Again (1981), Opera (1987), Witchtrap (1989) and Full Contact (1992).
 Subsequently, the 1998 film Blade featured a scene that used computer-generated bullets and slow-motion footage to illustrate characters' superhuman bullet-dodging reflexes.
 The 1999 film The Matrix combined these elements (gunfight action scenes, superhuman bullet-dodging, and time-slice effects), popularizing both the effect and the term "bullet-time".
 The Matrixs version of the effect was created by John Gaeta and Manex Visual Effects.
 Rigs of still cameras were set up in patterns determined by simulations, and then shot either simultaneously (producing an effect similar to previous time-slice scenes) or sequentially (which added a temporal element to the effect).
 Interpolation effects, digital compositing, and computer-generated "virtual" scenery were used to improve the fluidity of the apparent camera motion.
 Gaeta said of The Matrixs use of the effect: